Jorge Taufua: 2021 & 2022

 After missing the entire 2021 NRL season through injury, Taufua was called into the Manly side for the first time in almost two years for the clubs round 12 match against Melbourne in the 2022 NRL season.
 Taufua scored a try in Manly's 28-8 loss.

 On 7 July 2022, Taufua was granted an immediate release from his Manly contract to join Super League side Wakefield Trinity until the end of 2023.
 Taufua made his Wakefield Trinity debut in round 19 of the 2022 Super League season against Hull Kingston Rovers.
 The following week, he scored his first try for the club in a 13-12 loss against St Helens RFC.
 On 27 July, it was announced that Taufua would miss the remainder of the season after having surgery for an arm injury.

+2023

+On 21 June, Taufua signed a contract to join RFL Championship side Bradford for the remainder of the season.

+2024

+On 31 October, Taufua signed a one year extension with Bradford until the end of the 2025 season.